 Brief: International Society of Typographic Designers (ISTD) brief.
 Conduct a rigorous investigation of the lighthouses in your region.
 From your research, develop an appropriate format and creative typographic solution that effectively communicates your chosen message to your intended audience.

-Problem: My parents house is in Norfolk, which boasts a beautiful coastline, with equally striking lighthouses.
-The seaside towns in which these lighthouses are situated are rather small and desolate, and their isolated and mysterious lighthouses reflect this.
-I wanted to create something that encapsulates this and that would appeal to these seaside towns traditional and aging population.
+Problem: My parent’s house is in Norfolk, which boasts a beautiful coastline, with equally striking lighthouses.
+The seaside towns in which these lighthouses are situated are rather small and desolate, and the isolated and mysterious lighthouses reflect this.
+I wanted to create something that encapsulates this and that would appeal to these seaside towns’ traditional and ageing populations.

 Solution: I then created a type specification book to show off my photography with the typeface I designed, called ‘The Lighthouses of Norfolk’.
 It contains photographs of each lighthouse, along with the year they were established and their height in metres.
 I took a minimal approach to this, again, to cultivate that sense of seclusion.